Freight Shipping from Kansas City to Philadelphia

 How much does it cost to ship freight from Kansas City to Philadelphia?

-Full truckload (FTL) rates from Kansas City, MO to Philadelphia, PA currently range from $2,892-$3,564 for a standard dry van load over the 1,345-mile route.
+Full truckload (FTL) rates from Kansas City, MO to Philadelphia, PA currently range $2,892-$3,564 (roughly $2.17-$2.66 per mile over 1,345 miles).
 LTL shipments typically cost $940-$1,543 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kansas City to Philadelphia?

-Standard FTL transit from Kansas City to Philadelphia is approximately 24 hrs by truck over 1,345 miles.
+Standard FTL transit from Kansas City to Philadelphia is approximately 24 hrs by truck over 1,345 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Logistics Park Kansas City to Norfolk Southern Philadelphia Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Kansas City to Philadelphia freight?